Aleayalag09/Smart-Greenhouses-P4IOT/Docker/README.md

 To contact the web interface of another script inside a container the IP and PORT will be:
 - IP: <container_name> (e.g. resource_catalog)
 - PORT: 8080

+If you make changes to the scripts after you already launched <docker-compose up> you mus first delete containers and images and then launch again the same comand in order to "apply" the changes